 Overview

 Workit Health is an online addiction treatment program that provides a wide range of services, including medication-assisted treatment, dual-diagnosis services, and recovery coaching.
-They truly take a “whole-person” approach to treating addiction.
-A whole-person approach includes medication-assisted treatment and some form of therapy or counseling, which has proven to be incredibly effective.2 Workit Health treats several forms of addiction, including opioid use disorder, alcohol use disorder, and other stimulant addictions.
+Workit Health treats several forms of addiction, including opioid use disorder, alcohol use disorder, and stimulant addictions.

-Their care teams include psychiatrists, therapists, and recovery counselors.
-You can choose to work one-on-one with a licensed mental health professional or attend group therapy sessions.
-Workit Health also includes recovery coaching nationwide for behavioral addictions, such as gambling addiction, sex or porn addiction, or disordered eating.
+Workit Health’s care teams include psychiatrists, therapists, and recovery counselors, offering personalized support.
+Patients can choose one-on-one sessions with licensed mental health professionals or participate in group therapy.
+Additionally, Workit Health provides nationwide recovery coaching for problematic behavior, including gambling, sex, pornography, and disordered eating.

 To learn more about this program, check out our in-depth review of Workit Health.

-- Services include MAT, dual diagnosis, and 24/7 online emergency support
+- Services: MAT, dual diagnosis, and 24/7 online emergency support

 Pros & Cons